Skip to content

 apprentices

-The 2026/27 apprenticeship funding rules bring some of the most operationally significant changes the sector has seen in several years.
-The detail goes well beyond the headline announcements on employer incentives, affecting how providers recruit, enrol, deliver, and report on apprenticeships from 1 August 2026.
+The first full version of the 2026/27 apprenticeship funding rules have now been published and the detail goes well beyond the spring headline announcements on employer incentives, affecting how providers recruit, enrol, deliver, and report on apprenticeships from 1 August 2026.
+To some extent it is a rule set of new opportunities for providers, some reductions in bureaucracy but also some potential pitfalls without careful planning and communication to stakeholders.

 The landscape has changed

-Responsibility for apprenticeship funding transferred from the Department for Education to the Department for Work and Pensions in April 2025.
-The DWP sits much closer to HMRC than the DfE did, and that proximity is visible in the new rules, particularly around subcontracting.
-Update your contracts for services with employers to reflect the change in governing department.
+Responsibility for apprenticeship funding transferred from the Department for Education (DfE) to the Department for Work and Pensions (DWP) in April 2025.
+The DWP sits much closer to HMRC than the DfE did, and that proximity is visible in the new rules, particularly around subcontracting definitions and employer PAYE reporting responsibilities.
+The opportunities come in the areas of co-investment changes and employer incentives but these areas will require you to update your contracts for services with employers to reflect changes.

 Key changes across the learner journey

-Changes span the full journey from pre-entry through to end-of-programme sign-off.
-The heaviest concentration this year is in programme setup, employer engagement, and administrative infrastructure.
+Changes span the full journey from pre-entry through to post programme.
+The heaviest concentration of clarifications and updates this year is in programme setup, employer engagement, and administrative infrastructure.
+Here are some of the main points:

 Pre-entry and enrolment